 Make your content Google and future-friendly with semantic and entity-based SEO

 So, how can you prepare for this new era of Google Search, a channel so many businesses are reliant on for business success?
-In addition to the advice in our previous article, we recommend you consider the following:
+In addition to the advice in our recent article, we recommend you consider the following:

 Add additional value to your content